Let’s get 2019 started right with these goal setting tips!

 Being a solopreneur is intense in the ability to be bogged down on the day to day needs of my biz, and forget to look at the birds eye view and to ensure I’m still on the right path that I want to be on.

-It’s been ever so helpful to set goals and put in a date on my calendar for 3 months later to look at the goals again and see how they are doing.
+It’s been ever so helpful to use these goal setting tips and put in a date on my calendar for 3 months later to look at the goals again and see how they are doing.
 Because you can’t set and forget your goals and actually plan on achieving anything by the end of the year.

 So here are some goal setting tips for you to think on this month.